 10.1 Applicants are asked to complete an equality and diversity monitoring form as part of the recruitment process.
 These forms are detached from applications and are not seen by panel members.
 The information is stored securely within Human Resources and used to provide annual reports equality and diversity to the Executive Team.

-11.1 It is a legal requirement that checks are made on all new workers to establish their right to work in the UK.
+11.1 It is a legal requirement that checks are made on all new colleagues to establish their right to work in the UK.
 These must be carried out in a clear and consistent manner.
-The Commission must comply with its legal obligations as well as ensure that the candidates are suitable and competent for the job and that the information they have provided in their application is verified.
+We must comply with our legal obligations as well as ensure that the candidates are suitable and competent for the job and that the information they have provided in their application is verified.

-11.2 The following checks are to be used to vet all new staff, prior to offering employment.
+11.2 The following checks are to be used to vet all new colleagues, prior to offering employment.

 - Proof of identity and right to work in the UK